 National Heavy Vehicle Regulator

-From February 2014, the National Heavy Vehicle Regulator (NHVR) administers one set of laws for heavy vehicles under the Heavy Vehicle National Law (HVNL).
+The National Heavy Vehicle Regulator (NHVR) administers the Heavy Vehicle National Law (HVNL).

 - National Heavy Vehicle Accreditaiton Scheme management and accreditation

 - Performance Based Standards vehicle design and vehicle access approvals

 - heavy vehicle standards modifications and exemption permits

 - a national driver work diary and new risk classification system for Advanced Fatigue Management